CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/10-Summary.md

 - Setting up FSLogix and how FSLogix profile containers are used with Azure Files function in Windows Virtual Desktop.

+- Creating *Log Analytics Workspace* to stream log data into different workspaces.

 - Configuring load balancing methods i.e. *Breadth-first* and *Depth-first* in your host pool to obtain required efficiency in your WVD environment.

+- Creating a master image to start with a clean base installation of Windows and layer on mandatory updates, applications and configurations.

 ## **Why Windows Virtual Desktop?**